-However, the central nervous system has neuroplasticity, which is its ability to rewire itself and recover functions affected by SCI.
+However, the central nervous system is capable of neuroplasticity, which refers to the ability of the nervous system to regenerate and recover functions affected by SCI.

 Neuroplasticity can be optimized through massed practice.
 The more repetitions you perform, the more rewiring and strengthening occurs.

-Through rehabilitation therapies, incomplete spinal cord injury patients can relearn weakened functions.
+Through rehabilitation therapies, patients with incomplete spinal cord injury can relearn weakened functions.